Mohit-Harsh/Parts-of-speech-tagger/README.md

 * Download the data - corpus from nltk.
 * Initialize and fit the Tokenizers on the downloaded corpus:

-    * Sentence_Tokenizer - to tokenize input texts
+  - Sentence_Tokenizer - to tokenize input texts
-    * Tag_Tokenizer - to tokenize output tags
+  - Tag_Tokenizer - to tokenize output tags

 * Convert texts to sequences.
 * One hot encode output tags.
 * Split the data into Train, Test and Validation sets.
 * Pad the Sequences to max length.

-* Refer [POS Tagger.ipynb](https://github.com/Mohit-Harsh/Parts-of-speech-tagger/blob/391d7424e82f45228c303aa629a2aa81b63278ec/POS%20Tagger.ipynb) file for python code.

 ### 2. Build